 (free-floating) cross clamps

-Installation: as shown in the diagrams; please also refer to the installation tips (see chart above; click on a kit for more details).
-The assembly sequence shown below is applicable to similar and different systems.
+Installation: as shown in the diagrams; please also refer to the mounting tips (see in chart above; click on respective kit for more details).
+The mounting sequence shown below is applicable to similar and different systems.
 Basically: all long, vertical cables are first laid on a frame.
 Then all long horizontal or vertical cables, each running about more than two holding points; then further similar ropes and finally, if necessary, the short rope bridges with only two holding points.